How to retarget potential casino players

 Performance optimisation tips

-Optimization is a continuous process: test, analyse, and iterate.
+Optimization is a continuous process: test, analyze, and iterate.
 Vary audience window lengths to understand recency effects, and refine refresh cadence to balance reach and frequency.
-Sequential messaging can raise relevance by tailoring creative to prior interactions.
+Sequential messaging can improve relevance by tailoring creative to prior interactions rather than showing every audience the same ad.

 Rotate creatives to avoid fatigue and use controlled A/B tests to isolate changes.
-Adjust bids based on audience performance and run dayparting analysis to concentrate spend when conversion likelihood is highest.
-Use negative audiences to reduce overlap and wasted impressions.
+Adjust bids based on audience performance and run dayparting analysis to concentrate spend when conversion likelihood appears stronger.
+Use negative audiences to reduce overlap, suppress users who should no longer see a sequence, and avoid unnecessary impressions.

 • Test audience window lengths and refresh cadence